luciuscrust/PHP-Student-Management-System/README.txt

-Student Management System (SMS) — XAMPP Setup & Run Guide
+CSE3101 - Project - Student Management System (SMS) - XAMPP Setup & Run Guide
 ========================================================

 This document explains how to set up and run our